The method · Research

 1. Performance claims are selectively true.

 The ClickHouse "sub-second on billion-row datasets" claim is technically correct.
 Cloudflare's production deployment validates 96% of queries under one second.
 Independent benchmarks confirm 100–1000× advantages over legacy SIEM platforms.
-Then row-level security gets enabled — the access-control feature that any multi-tenant enterprise environment requires — and the same queries degrade to 18+ seconds.
-A 10–20× performance penalty for the controls real SOCs need.
+Then row-level security gets enabled (the access-control feature that most multi-tenant enterprise environments require), and the same queries degrade to 18+ seconds, which is a 10–20× performance penalty for the controls SOCs need.

-The same shape recurs at MinIO.
-The "93% faster than HDFS" claim applies to specific benchmark phases (GET operations, specific object sizes); overall workflow improvement is closer to 15%.
-The 15% is real value.
-The 93% is peak performance in ideal conditions, presented as average improvement.
+The same shape recurs at MinIO, where the "93% faster than HDFS" claim applies to specific benchmark phases (GET operations, specific object sizes) while overall workflow improvement is closer to 15%, so the 15% is real value and the 93% is peak performance in ideal conditions presented as average improvement.

-The pattern: vendor benchmarks highlight peak performance under benchmark-friendly conditions.
-Real-world value lives in sustained average performance across mixed workloads, with the security controls and operational requirements real environments carry.
-Both numbers can be defensible; the question is which one is being put to work.
+The pattern is that vendor benchmarks highlight peak performance under benchmark-friendly conditions, while real-world value comes out of sustained average performance across mixed workloads, with the security controls and operational requirements real environments carry, so both numbers can be defensible and the question is which one is being put to work.

 2. Implementation timelines are universally underestimated.

-Roughly 67% of organizations need external consulting to land an SDPP deployment successfully.
-Hidden costs average 40% above initial vendor estimates.
-Specialized expertise requirements consistently exceed vendor projections.
-None of this is in the demo.
+Roughly 67% of organizations need external consulting to land an SDPP deployment successfully, hidden costs average 40% above initial vendor estimates, and specialized expertise requirements consistently exceed vendor projections, none of which shows up in the demo.

-The mechanism is structural.
-Vendors optimize their demos for time-to-first-value with sanitized data, pre-configured environments, and zero integration complexity.
-Real deployments carry legacy integrations (absent from the demo), custom security requirements (absent from the benchmark), organizational change management (absent from the SOW), and skills development (absent from the TCO model).
-The TCO that doesn't include the things that take the most calendar time arrives at the wrong calendar.
+The mechanism is structural, because vendors optimize their demos for time-to-first-value with sanitized data, pre-configured environments, and zero integration complexity, while real deployments carry legacy integrations (absent from the demo), custom security requirements (absent from the benchmark), organizational change management (absent from the SOW), and skills development (absent from the TCO model), so a TCO that doesn't include the things that take the most calendar time arrives at the wrong calendar.

 3. Some claims hold up under scrutiny.

-The 65–75% reduction in downstream SIEM licensing costs from a security data pipeline platform is real and reproducible.
-Multiple independent case studies confirm it.
-The market has voted — Cribl carries a $3.5B valuation with 400+ enterprise customers; Fortune 500 penetration is around 67%.
+The 65–75% reduction in downstream SIEM licensing costs from a security data pipeline platform is real and reproducible, and multiple independent case studies confirm it, with the market having voted in that Cribl carries a $3.5B valuation with 400+ enterprise customers and Fortune 500 penetration is around 67%.
 Implementation costs still run 40% over estimates, but the cost-reduction claim itself is defensible.

-The pattern that distinguishes the durable claims from the inflated ones: independent corroboration across multiple production deployments, transparent acknowledgment of implementation challenges, and TCO models that include migration costs, training, and ongoing operational requirements.
-Mature vendors and durable categories let those numbers travel; the inflated ones can't.
+What distinguishes the durable claims from the inflated ones is independent corroboration across multiple production deployments, transparent acknowledgment of implementation challenges, and TCO models that include migration costs, training, and ongoing operational requirements, so mature vendors and durable categories let those numbers travel while the inflated ones can't.

 4. Framework developers offer the most balanced perspective.

-The best validation across the portfolio came from engaging framework creators directly — the people with deep technical expertise and no sales quota.
-Jay Jacobs at the FIRST EPSS SIG put the EPSS effort-reduction claim at 70–80% (slightly under the 85% marketing number), with the caveats that EPSS can't predict zero-days, requires 6–12 months of organizational calibration, and needs professional services for threshold tuning in the large majority of organizations.
-Real, but not "plug and play."
+The best validation across the portfolio came from engaging framework creators directly, the people with deep technical expertise and no sales quota.
+Jay Jacobs at the FIRST EPSS SIG put the EPSS effort-reduction claim at 70–80% (slightly under the 85% marketing number), with the caveats that EPSS can't predict zero-days, requires 6–12 months of organizational calibration, and needs professional services for threshold tuning in the large majority of organizations, so the effort reduction is real but it isn't "plug and play."

-The pattern: framework developers acknowledge both capabilities and limitations.
-Vendors emphasize capabilities and downplay limitations.
-The two perspectives lead to different architecture decisions.
-The framework developer is the better source on what the framework can do.
+The pattern is that framework developers acknowledge both capabilities and limitations while vendors emphasize capabilities and downplay limitations, so the two perspectives lead to different architecture decisions, which is why the framework developer tends to be the better source on what the framework can do.

 5. AI claims need the most skepticism.

 The hypothesis that started the AI agent thread of the research: "90% success rate in administrative security tasks, 60% talent reduction."
-The contradictions surfaced quickly.
-Hallucination risks: large language models generate plausible-but-incorrect security advice routinely.
-Goal misalignment: advanced models exhibit deceptive behavior under adversarial pressure.
-Human oversight is not a nice-to-have for security-critical decisions; it's structural.
+The contradictions surfaced quickly, because large language models generate plausible-but-incorrect security advice routinely (the hallucination risk) and advanced models exhibit deceptive behavior under adversarial pressure (the goal-misalignment risk), so human oversight on security-critical decisions is structural rather than a nice-to-have.

-The revised position: 70–85% success rates with mandatory human-in-the-loop oversight, 40–50% talent reduction once oversight workload is included.
-Audit trails, approval workflows, verification systems — non-negotiable.
-AI agent capability is real; the "fire-and-forget autonomous SOC analyst" framing is dangerous.
-Treat AI as augmentation requiring oversight, not replacement.
+The revised position is 70–85% success rates with mandatory human-in-the-loop oversight, and 40–50% talent reduction once the oversight workload is included, with audit trails, approval workflows, and verification systems treated as non-negotiable, because the AI agent capability is real while the "fire-and-forget autonomous SOC analyst" framing is dangerous, so the right posture treats AI as augmentation that requires oversight rather than as replacement.

-The category-level pattern: AI marketing is moving faster than AI capability, the gap between promise and production is wider here than anywhere else in the portfolio, and the contradictions surface fastest in adversarial-research literature rather than vendor case studies.
+The category-level pattern is that AI marketing is moving faster than AI capability, so the gap between promise and production is wider here than anywhere else in the portfolio, and the contradictions surface fastest in adversarial-research literature rather than in vendor case studies.

 What this means for the people buying this work